asuna-mt/minetest_findbiome/README.md

 ## Modding info

-For modders, this mod offers a single function to search biomes via code.
+For modders, this mod offers two functions to search or list biomes via code, similar to the chat commands.
 See `API.md` for details.

 ## Authors
 - paramat (MIT License)
 - Wuzzy (MIT License)
+- Skivling (MIT License, `list_biomes()` function)

 This mod is free software.
 See `license.txt` for license information.